Expertise

 The environmental impact of agriculture is increasing, and the emergence of smart farming is set to help reduce this.
 This technology helps reduce greenhouse gas emissions and the ecological footprint of farming.
 It also allows farmers to apply inputs to their fields on a site-specific basis, minimizing greenhouse gas emissions and leaching.
 With the development of current Information and Communications Technology (ICT), smart farms can be sensor-monitored at all times.
 The use of these technologies can bring transparency to the production process, and enable the direct interaction between farmers and consumers, and even between ecological activists.

 Climate-Smart Agriculture (CSA) is becoming a mainstream strategy in making agro processes healthy for the planet and the people who live there.
 For example, in collaboration with the Food and Agriculture Organization of the United Nations, the International Atomic Energy Agency (IAEA) develops innovative land management technology packages and enhances carbon sequestration through land-water management practices (Broussard, 2022).
 CSA is an innovative concept aimed at improving agricultural productivity and reducing greenhouse gas emissions.
 It has the potential to improve household welfare and increase agricultural productivity, a process that benefits both farmers and the environment.
 However, nuclear technologies, for some, are too difficult to use, and for others, too dangerous.
-That is why IoT technology is a much better choice for smart farming.
-IoT is environmentally-friendly, efficient, simple to use, and, more importantly, 100% safe.

 Possible Challenges of Smart Farming